sk1project/uniconvertor/README.txt

 and can easily remove them from the system (it's important for application preview).

-Please note that application uses Python 2.x branch.
-So Python interpreter and python based dependencies should be from 2.x branch, but not 3.x
+Please note that application uses Python >=3.6 version.
+So Python interpreter and python based dependencies should be for >=3.6, but not older.

 DEPENDENCIES